LilyBurton/LilyBurton/README.md

 <h1>Hobbies outside of Coding</h1>

 <h3>Streaming</h3>
-During my spare time, I love to stream videogames on Twitch where I make a community with people that shares similar interests and be able to communicate with viewers on the stream.
-This helps become confident in communicating with people and find comfort and speaking in my own voice.
+<p>During my spare time, I love to stream videogames on Twitch where I make a community with people that shares similar interests and be able to communicate with viewers on the stream.
+This helps become confident in communicating with people and find comfort and speaking in my own voice.</p>
 <h4>Favourite Videogames</h4>
 <ul>
   <li>Spyro the Dragon</li>